projectcalico/calico/docs/GettingStarted.md

     docker exec workload-A ping -c 4 192.168.1.2 docker exec workload-A ping -c 4 192.168.1.4

+By default, profiles are configured so that their members can communicate with one another, but workloads in other profiles cannot reach them.
 B and D are in their own profiles so shouldn't be able to ping anyone else.

 Finally, to clean everything up (without doing a `vagrant destroy`), you can run